cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We are delighted to serve you the best coffee in town.

-## Our Menu
-- Espresso
-- Latte
-- Cappuccino
-- Cold Brew
-- Pastries
+This React app showcases our menu and services.

-## Getting Started
+## Features
-This project is a simple React application showcasing a local coffee shop's offerings.
-Go through the code to see how it is structured.
+- Displays a welcome message.
+- Lists our coffee and pastry offerings.

 ## Installation
 1. Clone the repository: